-A possible explanation is that MI components such as initiation, working memory, planning, monitoring and organization are more essential for motor planning, motor control and for overcoming obstacles in the environment.
+A possible explanation for this finding is associated with the fact that MI components, such as initiation, working memory, planning, monitoring and organisation, are more essential for motor planning, motor control and navigating obstacles in the environment.

-Another aspect included in meta-cognition is awareness [47].
-Awareness is critical for motor performance in the challenging environments, especially in older adults.
-Awareness is a key factor in cognitive rehabilitation and is related to improved strategy use for better daily activity performance [48,49].
-This emphasizes that prevention and intervention programs for minimizing falls in older adults, should screen for EF problems and give special attention to the individual’s meta-cognition and awareness - to self performance and to environmental context and cues (Burgess et al., 2006).
+Another aspect included in meta-cognition is awareness (Toglia and Kirk, 2000).
+Awareness is critical for motor performance in challenging environments, especially among older adults.
+Awareness is a key factor in cognitive rehabilitation and is related to the use of improved strategies for enhanced performance of daily activities (Engel-Yeger et al., 2011; Toglia et al., 2010).
+These findings emphasise the fact that prevention and intervention programmes to minimise falls in older adults, should screen for EF problems and give special attention to the individual’s meta-cognition and awareness of self-performance and environmental context and cues (Burgess et al., 2006).

-In line with the ICF model, clinicians should gather information not only from isolated tasks in a lab setting, but from tasks that imitate daily life scenarios (Chaytor et al., 2006; Odhuba et al., 2005), with referral to the environmental context where the regulation of balance takes place [18].
-With this information, clinicians may improve the choice of the best-adapted behavioral strategy [16,28].
-For example, how to approach the activity in the certain environment, how to compensate the slow reaction time, or the physical difficulties [3], what environmental adaptations should be performed to enhance the adaptive responds to environmental demands at home or in the community [50].
+In line with the ICF model, clinicians should gather information not only from isolated tasks in a lab setting, but from tasks that mimic daily life scenarios (Chaytor et al., 2006; Odhuba et al., 2005), with reference to the environmental context, where the regulation of balance takes place (Bernard and Lacour, 2017).
+With this information, clinicians may improve their selection of the best-adapted behavioural strategy (Hahn et al., 2014; Josman et al., 2009).
+For example, they may be able to determine how the activity should be approached within a certain environment, how to compensate for a slow reaction time, or physical difficulties (Barban et al., 2017), or what environmental adaptations should be established to enhance the adaptive response to environmental demands at home or in the community (Mirelman et al., 2019).

+The present study has a few limitations.
+The study was focused on a specific part of the population, non-institutionalised older adults.
+The distribution of participants was not equal across the two groups (high fall risk and low fall risk).
+Future studies should be focused on older adults who live in other settings, such as nursing homes, and examine the differences between men and women, and use larger sample sizes to examine group differences.
+Cohort studies are also recommended to better understand the effects of ageing on falls, as well as the associated physiological dysfunction and its expression in the daily lives of individuals.

+Conclusion:

-To summarize, fall risk should be routinely screened among older people who live in the community and involvement in physical activity should be encouraged [51].
-Moreover, health services should note that although older people’s ability to function in daily activities is related to their emotional/cognitive/EF status affect, good balance and low falling tendency play a major role in this relationship.
-Hence, fall prevention and intervention programs should understand the impacts of these body dysfunctions on daily life [52], and look for impaired emotional-cognitive cues as expressed in daily activity performance of older people, in their natural environment.
-These cues may serve as red lights that predict the next fall and thus lead to early fall risk evaluation and intervention when needed.
-For that, Intervention programs should be based on a multi-disciplinary approach, and apply models such as the ICF that were found to be relevant to fall rehabilitation [53]. intervention should apply performance-based ecological assessments to map body dysfunctions that predict falls in real life context.
-By that intervention will be more directed to the person’s specific needs, interests, resilience and vulnerability and promise better results in terms of enhanced daily function and better QOL.
+To summarise, fall risk should be routinely screened among non-institutionalised older individuals and their engagement in physical activity should be encouraged (Ribeiro et al., 2017).
+Moreover, health services should note that although the ability of older individuals to function in daily activities is related to the effects of their emotional/cognitive/EF status, good balance and a low tendency to fall also play a major role in this relationship.
+Hence, fall prevention and intervention programmes should be informed by the impact of physiological dysfunction on daily life (Cohen and Kimball, 2003).
+Such prevention and intervention programmes should also determine impaired emotional-cognitive cues, as expressed during the performance of daily activities among older people, in their natural environment.

-Limitations: This study referred to a specific part of the population – older adults, who live in the community.
-The distribution of participants in each group – high/low fall risk was not equal.
-Additional studies should refer to older adults who live in other settings such as nursing homes, examine the differences between men and women, use larger sample size to examine group differences.
-Cohort studies are also recommended in order to better understand aging impacts on falls, related body dysfunctions and their expressions on people’s daily lives.
+Those cues may serve as warning signals that could predict the next fall, and thus lead to early fall risk evaluation and intervention when needed.
+Intervention programmes should be based on a multi-disciplinary approach and apply models such as the ICF, which are relevant for fall rehabilitation (Saverino et al., 2015).
+Furthermore, interventions should apply performance-based ecological assessments to identify physiological dysfunction that predict falls in a real-life context.
+Thus, interventions will be directed more to the individual’s specific needs, interests, resilience and vulnerability, and yield better results in terms of enhanced function and better QOL.